-We have discussed TIME in The Fluidity of Nature blog on this page as one of the important elements of natural transformation.
+We have discussed TIME in The Fluidity of Nature blog on this page as one of the important elements of Natural transformation.
 Transient and impermanent, the nature of things evolves through the mysteries of uncertainties to the future – yet in the order of duality and multiplicity.
 The process supports webs of activities to support each other and carry things forward.
 Forward?
-There lies the mystery – the fear of the unknowns – the fear that the established equilibrium could be dislodged.
+There lies the mystery – the fear of the unknowns – the fear that the established dynamic equilibrium pursuits could be dislodged.

 Let us first try to have a glimpse of the views of philosophers and religious leaders on time (image credit: anon).
 Eastern thoughts had been fascinated with time since ancient times.
 Time was visualized as the mysterious deities and gods – as Kala and Yama with the powers to oversee, arbiter and grasp everything.
 Some say, Kala metamorphosed into the Hindu goddess Kali in the ancient matriarchal Indian South.
 With time there was no arguing – only the consequences defined by karma – the principle of dependent-origination of things – the universality of cause and effect, action and reaction.
 The concept of karma is a fascinating underlying idea in Buddhism and Hinduism.
 The after-life extrapolation of the principle – reincarnation is a message of both hope and caution – more so in Buddhism than in Hinduism.
 Hinduism invites divine intervention in the process of karma.